jholleran/calvingcamerareviews/products/ip-bullet-calving-camera-system.md

 <br>

 If the distance between the house and the shed is not that long, for example less than 100 meters, then the directional antenna can be left out of this system and connect the router to the POE connector, on the shed side, with a direct ethernet cable.

+This system can be easily expanded.
+To add more cameras just plug them into the POE connector.
+As long as there are spare ports on the POE connecter then more cameras can be added.

 ###Equipment